ShurimasKitten/HomoclinicContinuation_COCO/README.md

 coco_plot_bd(thmHom, 'Hom_example1_part1')
 coco_plot_bd(thmHom, 'Hom_example1_part2')
 ```

-Figure 1 illustrates a homoclinic bifurcation branch `Hom`, along with bifurcations that are beyond the scope of this example.
-Shown are
+### Two-parameter bifurcation diagram
+Shown in the bifurcation diagram is a homoclinic bifurcation branch `Hom`.
+Also shown are curves `H` of Hopf bifurcation and `S` of saddle-node bifurcation of equilibria; they are not explained here.